 CRY holds three main events in the year which offer bereaved families the opportunity to meet and connect with one another.
 In addition, some of CRY’s Representatives have set up their own Walk & Talk groups in London and Gloucestershire.

-CRY’s National Family Bereavement Support Day can be attended by any family members (18+) who have lost a young person aged 35 or under to a sudden cardiac death.
+CRY’s National Family Bereavement Support Days can be attended by any family members (18+) who have lost a young person aged 35 or under to a sudden cardiac death.
 There will be three separate groups, each led by a counsellor, with up to eight people in each group.
 Family members will be placed in different groups.
-If more than three family members are attending we will contact you to discuss how we arrange the family in the three groups.
+If more than 3 family members are attending we will contact you to discuss how we arrange the family in the 3 groups.

 The CRY Heart of London Bridges Walk is the biggest annual event on the CRY calendar, attended by over a thousand supporters every summer – the vast majority of whom have been personally affected by the sudden cardiac death of a young person.
 Begun in 2005, the event offers participants the opportunity to walk and remember young people, whilst raising awareness of young sudden cardiac death in the capital.